CorneliaKelinske/The_Brogrammer/posts/2022/07-24-is_it_worth_it.md

 While I am certainly no Docker expert, I picked up a few things along the way and Docker does no longer appear to be all Black Magic.

-# 10. Version upgrade
+# 10. Updating dependencies

 While I was in the middle of my work on The Little Thinker's Space, Phoenix 1.6 was released.
 Initially, I tried to ignore this fact and doggedly stuck with my Phoenix 1.5 app.
 It was only when I had difficulties getting Tailwind running properly that I decided to upgrade after all.

-There were some hick-ups along the way, especially due to the switch to .heex templates (https://connie.codes/post/media_upload_to_database), but in the end, it was very manageable and added to my experience.
+There were some hiccups along the way, especially due to the switch to .heex templates (https://connie.codes/post/media_upload_to_database), but in the end, it was very manageable and added to my experience.

 # Bonus tip: Others might not share the excitement - and that's okay

 The perhaps hardest lesson I had to learn was not to seek (too much) validation from friends and family.
 The truth is: most people have no idea how much work goes into building an application.
 They might see your masterpiece and tell you that they, too, have built a website once (... with Wordpress).
-If they look at your site that is.
+If they EVEN look at your site that is.

 I remember how proud I was when I finally deployed a working version of The Little Thinker's Space.
 I sent out login information to my friends and couldn't wait for them to see what I had built.
 Only ONE of them logged on.
 I wish I could say that it didn't bother me and that I did not feel bitter ...